20wontons/anfootball/README.md

     * Successfully able to scrape for the results and return a JSON (2022/09/12)
 * [X] Inputting an artist and song will return the first 5 (at most) chord results
     * Successfully able to input artist/song and filter for chords (2022/09/12)
-* [ ] The Discord bot will be able to receive artist - song input and return a list of the results
+* [X] The Discord bot will be able to receive artist - song input and return a list of the results
+    * Displays a 10 page (at most) list of at most 5 Chords and 5 Tabs.
+(2022/09/12)
+    * *Known issue: "This interaction failed." shows up whenever any buttons are pressed*
-* [ ] When the user chooses one of those results, the bot will correctly display the chord/lyric format for that specific chord tab
+* [X] When the user chooses one of those results, the bot will correctly display the chord/lyric format for that specific chord tab
+    * Successfully displays the chords format when the user chooses that result option (2022/09/12)

 **Part 4: Additional Features**